Contents

 The occupational government tightly controlled rice supplies, imposed heavy taxes, regulated production, and effectively banned homebrewing.
 These actions not only favored Japanese sake producers and precipitated the rise of synthetic liquors—they marginalized indigenous brewing techniques, as a result of which many historic recipes and regional varieties were lost.

-And indeed, for decades after liberation in 1945, Japanese-style “cheongju” remained the benchmark for quality, overshadowing indigenous sool styles like yakju. marginalizing traditional techniques.
+And indeed, for decades after liberation in 1945, Japanese-style “cheongju” remained the benchmark for quality, overshadowing indigenous sool styles like yakju and marginalizing traditional techniques.
 Many historic recipes and regional varieties were lost.

 wartime hardships